BananoCoin/banano-cam/README.md

 this project is a no-sound camera, where any user can tip any other user.

-# to begin, create a config.json file like
+# to begin, create a config.json file like this:

+    {
+      "cookieSecret": "<your secret here>",
+      "hashSecret": "<your secret here>"
+    }

+  and override any parameters that are in the default config:

   [scripts/config.json](scripts/config.json)